zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 2412  | 884.1    | 1
 ```

 As you can see, once I had a delta between two sequential `GetTimestamp` which equals to `2412 ticks` or `0.8ms` (my current `Stopwatch.Frequency = 2728068`)!
 This fact is not obvious for most developers.
-There are two popular kind of mistakes here.
+There are two popular kinds of mistakes here.

 * **Handwritten benchmarks.** Here is a popular pattern for time measurements: